If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 How to Reduce Chicken Noise

 Ultimately, chickens are living creatures and will inevitably make some noise.
-However, there are some things that can be done to keep the noise down to a minimum.
+However, a few things can be done to keep the noise to a minimum, especially if you live in the city.

 Quietest Chicken Breeds

-While all chickens will make some noise, there are a few breeds out there that are known for being docile, calm and quiet.
-Avoid breeds that tend to be aggressive or flighty; they also tend to be chatty!
+While all chickens will make some noise, there are a few breeds out there that are known for being docile, calm, and quiet.

 - Barred Rock